 At the end of the war, Fisher Body purchased additional property and three single-story, steel-framed buildings designed by Smith, Hinchman and Grylls, a Detroit-based architectural firm.
-A fourth building was constructed in 1919 and a six-story building, designed by famed Detroit architect Albert Kahn, was built in 1922.
-Kahn specialized in constructing industrial buildings with reinforced concrete.
+A fourth building was constructed in 1919.
+In 1922, a six-story building, designed by famed Detroit architect Albert Kahn, who specialized in constructing industrial buildings with reinforced concrete, was added to the complex.
 This multistoried building was known as Plant #18.

 By this time, Fisher Body Company owned many other plants in Michigan.
 By 1919, when General Motors bought 60% interest in the company, Fisher Body operated 25 sites in Detroit alone, which employed about 10,000 people.